“Go out and play!”

 Richard’s blog Rocks and Water provides a window into his world.

 In 2013, he married Lydia Staisch, the woman with the scarf by his right hand in the photo from Dominica taken a few days after they met several years ago.
-They live in Ann Arbor, where Lydia is pursuing a geology doctorate and Richard has a post-doctoral fellowship.
+After a stint in Ann Arbor, where Lydia is obtained a geology doctorate and Richard had a post-doctoral fellowship, they moved to Seattle in the fall of 2014, where Lydia has a post-doc with USGS and Richard has started a consulting practice as a professional geologist.